-Hey peeps!
+Hey friends!
 It’s Jessica here, coming to you via the World Wide Web of 2018.
 Man it’s a crazy time on the internet these days, hey?
-It seems that everywhere I look right now I’m either being told to buy a bunch of stuff that I don’t need, or bombarded with information about how the human race is destroying literally everything.
+Right now it seems that everywhere I look I’m either being advertised to, or bombarded with information about how the human race is destroying everything.

-Everything we eat is killing both us and the planet, everything we buy is made by underpaid children, in horrible working conditions, in factories that are polluting the environment, shipped in plastic that is destroying the earth… and then somehow it’s all giving us cancer.
-The polar bears are dying, the oceans are rising, children are starving, the forests are being cut down, the sea turtles are extremely sad, our politicians are out to get us, social media is turning us all against each other… and it’s all our fault.
+It seems like everything we eat is killing us and destroying the planet, and everything we buy is made by underpaid children, in horrible working conditions, in factories that are polluting the environment, shipped in plastic that is destroying the earth… and then somehow it’s all giving us cancer.
+The polar bears are dying, the oceans are rising, children are starving, the forests are burning, the sea turtles are sad, our politicians are out to get us, social media is turning us all against each other… and it’s all our fault.

 the world is doomed: